Professor-G/arxiv-astro-summarizer/docs/index.rst

 Welcome to arxiv-astro-summarizer's documentation!
 ===============================
-This is an open-source program for scraping Astro-ph papers from the arXiv on some given date, summarizing the abstract, and comparing the preprocessed abstract text to some specified user input, from which a similarity score is computed.
-This program can be used to scrape daily papers and filter for those relevant to some research topic(s).
+This is an open-source program for scraping Astro-ph papers from the arXiv on some given date(s), summarizing the abstract, and comparing the preprocessed abstract text to some specified user input, from which a similarity score is computed.
+This program can be used to scrape papers and filter for those relevant to some research topic(s).

+I wrote this code as a means of improving my literature review skills -- this code works great when run daily on a crontab.
+Please raise any questions or suggestions as a GitHub issue.

 Installation
 ------------